celenityy/adguard-extension-settings/README.md

 **NOTE:** For AdGuard on Safari on iOS, see [here](https://codeberg.org/Magnesium1062/adguard-safari-settings-ios), and for AdGuard on Safari on macOS, see [here](https://codeberg.org/Magnesium1062/adguard-safari-settings-macos).

+**NOTE:** This project can be found on both [Codeberg](https://codeberg.org/Magnesium1062/adguard-extension-settings), which will act as the main & preferred way to contribute, and [GitHub](https://github.com/Retold3202/adguard-extension-settings).

 # General

 **Block search ads and websites' self-promotion** -> ✅